Skip to main content

 Industrial Guest: Johan Leveque (La Poste)

-Special Session: PhD 3 minutes-Pitch #4
+Special Session: PhD 3 minutes-Pitch (You Yi, Polytechnic Hong-Kong)

 Moderator: Benoit Montreuil